-What is common property in strata managed buildings and apartments?
+What is common property in strata managed buildings?

 Common property is all the areas of the land and buildings not included in any lot.
 It is jointly owned by all owners, and the owners corporation is responsible for its management.
 The lot and common property will be defined on your individual strata plan.
 However, common property boundaries of each lot are generally formed by:

 - The upper surface of the floor (but not including carpet)

 - All external or boundary walls (including doors and windows)

 GENERALLY, COMMON PROPERTY INCLUDES:

 - Boundary walls including any door, window or other structure within the wall and their working parts

 - Ceramic tiles originally attached to a common property surface (e.g. the floor or boundary wall)